Skip to main content

 This makes it easy to create commits in the correct format, and will warn you about issues with changes you commit.

-After cloning your repo, create a symlink to source our helper functions for your shell.
+After cloning your repository, create a symlink to source the helper functions for your shell.
 Then, start a new instance of the shell.

 bash